machinable-org/machinable/docs/guide/advanced-execution.md

 ex.is_started(), ex.is_finished(), ex.is_live()
 ```

-Executions are never deduplicated, since each run is a distinct event; the interfaces
+Executions are never deduplicated, since each run is a distinct event.
-they compute are.